boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 source ~/.bashrc
 ```

-3. Finally we can now check the version.
+3. Finally we can check the new version.

 ```
 dev-mentor@devmentor-PC-MK34LEZCBEAD:~$ python --version